massdriver-cloud/docs/docs/applications/github-action/03-azure.md

 After you publish your application, you'll need to create a package.
 You can do this by dragging your application out from the bundle bar in the Massdriver canvas.
 Fill in the values of your application and click **Deploy**.

+Copy and save the package slug by hovering over the name of your application on the canvas.
+This will be used in the next step.

 ### Package preview file
 Next, we'll need to create a package preview file to fetch the application params.
 This file will be used by the GitHub Action workflow to update the image tag and update the configuration of your application.